-[USA and Europe, around 1910] Germany wanted to have her „Place in the Sun“ just as Britain and France, and behaved like the emperor of a World Power, relying on Germany’s military and economic strength.
-In spite of the tense political situation in the world, he proclaimed Germany’s claims loud and saber-rattling.
-His pithy, often overstepping speeches created the ugly image of the aggressive German Emperor, and Germany was rejected as ally.
+[USA and Europe, around 1910] Germany wanted to have her “Place in the Sun” just as Britain and France, and behaved like the emperor of a World Power, relying on Germany’s military and economic strength.
+Despite of the tense political situation in the world, he proclaimed Germany’s claims loud and saber-rattling.
+His pithy, often overstepping speeches created the ugly image of the aggressive German Emperor.
 The Boxer Rebellion in China 1900 had been bloodily crushed.

 In 1904, the Herero and a little later the Namaqua had risen, German settlers were murdered and settlements were burnt down.
 The German troops had cruelly retaliated, it had been a campaign of racial extermination.
 When the Reichstag was discussing a supplementary budget for the war, against the Herero and Namaqua, the roman catholic Centre Party and the Social Democrats voted against it.
 Matthias Erzberger MP of the Centre Party excoriated the German colonial policy.
 Chancellor Bernhard von Bülow had dissolved the Reichstag.
 Running on the slogan “Against Centre and Social Democrats”, his coalition had triumphed in the next elections, whereas the Social Democrats had suffered heavy losses.

 Jacob had voted for the Centre Party too.
 He liked this upright Erzberger who condemned the colonial scandals in Africa.
 “Hottentots elections” one had called this election 1907.
 This sounded very disparaging in his ears.